Exabyte-io/documentation/docs/models/simulation-workflows.md

 <!-- by MH -->

-A workflow is a set of units combined together in a hierarchical way to calculate a specific characteristic property.
+A workflow is a set of distinct units combined together in a hierarchical way to calculate a specific characteristic property.
 A workflow is specific to a particular simulation engine

 # Workflow types